rich-murphey/gnu-graphics/README.md

 ###### -H  | +help
-The help option prints a summary of command line syntax for `plot2ps`, a list of the font names (the standard builtin PostScript fonts), and version, copyright and warranty information.
+The help option prints a summary of command line syntax for `plot2ps`, a list of the font names (the standard builtin Postscript fonts), and version, copyright and warranty information.
 Specifying this options causes plot2ps to ignore files on the standard input.
 You can specify a file on the standard input explicitly with the option `-` if you want it to read the standard input as